sampsakuronen/auratkartalla/README.md

 # Auravisualisaatio
-This app is running at http://auravisualisaatio.herokuapp.com/. index.php is only so that Heroku installation works.
+This app is running at http://auravisualisaatio.herokuapp.com/.

 I'm using [Sass](http://sass-lang.com/) with [Compass](http://compass-style.org/) to precompile CSS and [CoffeeScript](http://coffeescript.org/) for JS.
 I suggest you learn these at [Code School](http://codeschool.com/) ([CoffeeScript](http://coffeescript.codeschool.com/), [Sass](https://www.codeschool.com/courses/assembling-sass)).
 This app doesn't have a backend.
 Front-end is done with [Underscore.js](http://underscorejs.org/) and [Bacon.js](http://baconjs.github.io/).

+The snowplow GPS data is presented by [Stara](http://www.hel.fi/stara).
+The API used is a part of [Helsinki Open Data](http://dev.hel.fi/).

+index.php is in this repo only so that Heroku installation works (and I'm too lazy to remove it).

 ## How to
+Install Compass and CoffeeScript (see instructions from Google).
     (install compass and coffeescript)
     compass watch .
     coffee -cw javascrip/main.coffee